Hydroxyurea Side Effects

 Applies to hydroxyurea: oral capsule, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydroxyurea:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydroxyurea:More common

 - Cough or hoarseness